-If an application is not very demanding, for example detection in a clean, temperature controlled environment, and calibration adjustments are minimal at calibration, then a calibration frequency of every 6 months is adequate.
+If an application is not very demanding, for example detection in a clean, temperature controlled environment, and calibration adjustments are minimal at calibration, then a calibration frequency of every 6 months is adequate for the catalytic LEL, oxygen, H_2S , and CO detectors and every 9 to 12 months is adequate for the infrared LEL detector.

-If an application is very demanding, for example if the environment is not well controlled, then more frequent calibration than every 3 months may be necessary.
+If an application is very demanding, for example if the environment is not well controlled, then more frequent calibration than every 3 months for the catalytic LEL, oxygen, H_2S , and CO detectors and every 6 months for the infrared LEL detector may be necessary.